WalletConnect/notify-client-js/packages/notify-client/README.md

 This is the underlying client for `@web3inbox/core` and follows the specs defined [here](https://specs.walletconnect.com/2.0/specs/clients/notify/client-sdk-api).

 It is very terse and is a 1:1 with the aforementioned platform-agnostic spec.
-It is heavily recommended to use `@web3inbox/core` and (optionally) its React wrapper `@web3inbox/react` as the API of these libraries are optimized to be dev friendly and will integrate easier on the UI.
+It is heavily recommended to use `@web3inbox/core` and (optionally) its React wrapper `@web3inbox/react` as the API of these libraries is optimized to be dev friendly and will integrate easier on the UI.
 This is true for both **wallets** and **web apps**.